vzoa/info-tool/README.md

 The app is built using WinUI3 – the latest UI framework from Microsoft – and distributed as an unpackaged, self-contained executable + assemblies.

 # Download and Installation
-Find the latest Zip archive release: https://github.com/vzoa/info-tool/releases
+Download the latest Zip file containing the application: https://github.com/vzoa/info-tool/releases/download/v1.0.0/ZoaInfoTool.v1.0.0.zip

 Unzip the folder anywhere you choose and run `ZoaInfo.exe` to start the program.
 The app is self-contained (i.e., includes all dependencies) does not need any installation or separate downloads.